-Housing Authority of Pittsburgh converting Allegheny Dwellings to mixed-income community
+Housing Authority of Pittsburgh converting Allegheny Dwellings into mixed-income community

 The Housing Authority of the City of Pittsburgh announced the start of construction Wednesday on the $24.4 million conversion of a crime-plagued North Side housing project into new townhouses and apartments available to renters in all income brackets.